Chart of Accounts

 The "Uncategorized" Account

 BeeKeeper automatically creates an “Uncategorized Expense” account.
-This catches:
+It is used as a fallback when:

 Best Practice: Regularly review uncategorized transactions and assign them to proper accounts.